What’s a temporary layoff?

 In some situations, a layoff can be longer than that.
 For example, if your employer keeps paying into your group benefits plan, it can be up to 34 out of 52 weeks in a row.

-If you are laid off, you might need to get legal advice about whether your employer has the right to put you on temporary layoff.
-See Where can I get help and information? for where to get legal help.
+If you’re laid off, you might need to get legal advice about whether your employer has the right to put you on temporary layoff.
+See Where can I get help and information?

 Previous page Next page